bobbycomet/Grix-Preview/README.md

 Linux is powerful.
 It is also unforgiving in ways that have nothing to do with how smart you are.
 The knowledge required to diagnose a broken PipeWire session, a missing Vulkan ICD, or a Realtek WiFi chip with an out-of-tree driver is specialized, scattered across wikis, and changes with every kernel release.
 Most people should not have to know any of that just to use their computer.

-**Grix exists because that gap is real, and it matters.** It is the tool that watches your system, speaks plainly about what it finds, and handles the fix — so you can get back to whatever you were actually trying to do.
+**Grix exists because that gap is real, and it matters.** It is the tool that watches your system, speaks plainly about what it finds, and handles the fix, so you can get back to whatever you were actually trying to do.

 ---